100 things to do in Brisbane

-42. Sup on a nightcap at the Walrus Club deep in the cellar of The Regatta, one of Queensland’s most famous historical pubs in Toowong.
+42. Sip on a nightcap at the Walrus Club deep in the cellar of The Regatta, one of Queensland’s most famous historical pubs in Toowong.

-44. Praise the gelato gods at Brisbane’s newest hotspot, Messina in South Brisbane.
+44. Praise the gelato gods by eating copious amounts of creative (and creamy) goodness at Messina in South Brisbane.

 45. Learn how the marriage of hops, barley and wheat creates liquid gold with a XXXX Brewery Tour.

 46. Want to go out without ‘going out’ on a Saturday night?
 Hit up Mt Gravatt Marketta for live music, street food and great vibes at the Mt Gravatt Showgrounds.